 Definition of Broadband Transmission

-The Broadband transmission uses analog signals which include optical or electromagnetic wave form of signal.
+The Broadband transmission employs analog signals which include optical or electromagnetic wave form of signal.
 The signals are sent into multiple frequencies permitting multiple signals to be sent simultaneously.
 Frequency division multiplexing is possible in which the frequency spectrum is divided into multiple sections of bandwidth.
 The distinct channels can support different types of signals of varying frequency ranges to travel simultaneously (at the same instance).

 The signals propagated at any point are unidirectional in nature, in simple words the signal can be travelled at only one direction, unlike baseband transmission.
 It requires two data path that are connected at a point in the network refer to as headend.
 The first path is used for signal transmission from the station to the headend.
 And the other path is used for receiving propagated signals.